doug-101/TreeTag/README.md

 searching with regular expressions, adding "$1", "$2", etc. in the replacement string will substitute matching groups from the search results.

 The hamburger (three lines) menu includes commands for the configuration editor, the settings view and the undo list, all described in subsequent sections.
 There is also a command to merge the data from a second file.
 The second file should have similar fields, but any missing fields will be added as necessary.
 Otherwise, the configuration of the current file is kept.
-Finally, there are commands to export the current data to a TreeLine file or to a CSV file.
+Finally, there are commands to export the current data to a TreeLine file, to a CSV file or to an indented text file.
 The CSV export gives options for field text to be as output (same as displayed) or as stored (better for re-import).
+The indented text export gives options to include titles only or all node output lines.

 ## Detail View